-You may make coverage changes outside of the Open Enrollment only if you experience a change in family status or other qualifying life event.
+You may make coverage changes during the year only if you experience a change in family status.
 The change in coverage must be consistent with the change in status (e.g., you cover your Spouse following your marriage, your child following an adoption, etc.).
 The following are considered family status changes for purposes of the Plan:

-- your marriage, divorce, legal separation or annulment; - registering a Domestic Partner; - the birth, adoption, placement for adoption or legal guardianship of a child; - a change in your Spouse's employment or involuntary loss of health coverage (other than coverage under the Medicare or Medicaid programs) under another employer's plan; - loss of coverage due to the exhaustion of another employer's COBRA benefits, provided you were paying for premiums on a timely basis; - the death of a Dependent; - your Dependent child no longer qualifying as an eligible Dependent; - a change in your or your Spouse's position or work schedule that impacts eligibility for health coverage; - contributions were no longer paid by the employer (This is true even if you or your eligible Dependent continues to receive coverage under the prior plan and to pay the amounts previously paid by the employer); - you or your eligible Dependent who were enrolled in an HMO no longer live or work in that HMO's service area and no other benefit option is available to you or your eligible Dependent; - benefits are no longer offered by the Plan to a class of individuals that include you or your eligible Dependent; - termination of your or your Dependent's Medicaid or Children's Health Insurance Program (CHIP) coverage as a result of loss of eligibility (you must contact GW Benefits within 60 calendar days of termination); - you or your Dependent become eligible for a premium assistance subsidy under Medicaid or CHIP (you must contact GW Benefits within 60 calendar days of determination of subsidy eligibility); - a strike or lockout involving you or your Spouse; or - a court or administrative order.
+- your marriage, divorce, legal separation or annulment; - registering a Domestic Partner; - the birth, adoption, placement for adoption or legal guardianship of a child (you must contact GW Benefits within 30 calendar days of the event); - a change in your Spouse's employment or involuntary loss of health coverage (other than coverage under the Medicare or Medicaid programs) under another employer's plan; - loss of coverage due to the exhaustion of another employer's COBRA benefits, provided you were paying for premiums on a timely basis; - the death of a Dependent; - your Dependent child no longer qualifying as an eligible Dependent; - a change in your or your Spouse's position or work schedule that impacts eligibility for health coverage; - contributions were no longer paid by the employer (This is true even if you or your eligible Dependent continues to receive coverage under the prior plan and to pay the amounts previously paid by the employer); - you or your eligible Dependent who were enrolled in an HMO no longer live or work in that HMO's service area and no other benefit option is available to you or your eligible Dependent; - benefits are no longer offered by the Plan to a class of individuals that include you or your eligible Dependent; - termination of your or your Dependent's Medicaid or Children's Health Insurance Program (CHIP) coverage as a result of loss of eligibility (you must contact GW Benefits within 60 calendar days of termination); - you or your Dependent become eligible for a premium assistance subsidy under Medicaid or CHIP (you must contact GW Benefits within 60 calendar days of determination of subsidy eligibility); - a strike or lockout involving you or your Spouse; or - a court or administrative order.

-If you experience a family status change or qualifying life event, you must complete the steps below within 30 calendar days of the event to make changes to your benefit elections.
+If you experience a family status change or qualifying life event, you must complete the steps below within 30 calendar days (unless otherwise noted above) of the event to make changes to your benefit elections.

-Changes are effective on the first of the month following the receipt of your supporting documentation by GW Benefits and the completion of the following steps:
+Changes are effective on the first of the month following or coincident with completion of the following steps:

-- Enter your qualified life event online through the GW Benefits Enrollment System (go.gwu.edu/enroll4benefits) - Gather supporting documentation of the life event. - Send the documentation to GW Benefits at benefits@gwu.edu.

-Please note: Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you complete the steps above within 30 calendar days of the birth, adoption, or placement.
+- Contact GW Benefits at (571) 553-8382 or email benefits@gwu.edu to request a Benefit Enrollment Form. - Gather supporting documentation of the life event. - Send the enrollment from and supporting documentation to GW Benefits. - Please note: Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you complete the steps above within 30 calendar days of the birth, adoption, or placement.

 Unless otherwise noted above, if you wish to change your elections, you must contact GW Benefits within 30 calendar days of the change in family status.
-Otherwise, you will need to wait until the next annual Open Enrollment to make changes.
+Otherwise, you will need to wait until the next annual Open Enrollment.